AkshatP27/Products_Store/README.md

 - Admins can create new products; all users can view products.
 - Login, register, and product forms use react-hook-form for validation and submission.
 - All API calls are made via Axios, using a base URL configured in `axiosconfig.jsx`.
+- Cart logic ensures only one entry per product in the cart, merging quantities and preventing duplicate React keys.

 ---